ucsb-cs148-s21/1pm-t6-ucsb-poll/README.md

 # Functionality
+TODO: LINK USER MANUAL HERE
-TODO: Write usage instructions.
+Write usage instructions.
 Structuring it as a walkthrough can help structure this section, and showcase your features.

 - click the login button in the top right corner of the webpage to login through Auth0.
 - create a poll using the interface at the bottom of the page